kb-dk/MerMEId/trunk/INSTALL.md

 ```

-### Check
+## Final Checks

 * http://example.org:8080/exist/rest/db/mermeid/ should (thanks to the configuration of HTTPD above) give the same content as http://example.org/storage/
-* http://example.org/storage/list_files.xq should return a list of records in the database, just like the one here http://labs.kb.dk/storage/list_files.xq
+* The database scripts should work.
+For instance http://example.org/storage/list_files.xq should return a list of records in the database, just like the one here http://labs.kb.dk/storage/list_files.xq
+* If you try to delete, copy or create new files you should be forced to authenticate (for example) as first_trusted_user using his or her magic_word